di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 ## Task Description

-**Task 1:** Given a meme, identify whether it contains a persuasion technique.
-This is a multilabel classification problem.
+**Task 1:** Given a meme, identify whether it contains a persuasion technique or no techniques are used in the meme.
+This is a binary classification problem.

 **Task 2:** Given a meme, identify which persuasion techniques, organized in a hierarchy, are used both in the textual and in the visual content of the meme (multimodal task).
 If the ancestor node of a technique is selected, only partial reward wil be given.
 This is a hierarchical multilingual multilabel classification problem.